cmanikandan/robocar-rally-lab/README.md

 These instructions are a condensed version of the [Donkey Car](http://docs.donkeycar.com/) installation.

-Install [Etcher](https://etcher.io/) and copy the Raspbian image in `images/donkey.img` to the SD-card
+1. Install [Etcher](https://etcher.io/) and copy the customized Raspbian image in `images/donkey.img` to the SD-card

 ![Etcher](https://etcher.io/static/screenshot.gif)

-Install the SD-card in the car and boot it up.
+2. Install the SD-card in the car and boot it up.